johnwesleyquintero/scalesmart/docs/academy/documentation.md

 - `modules`: An array of `Module` objects that make up the course.
 - `category`: The category of the course (e.g., `Amazon SEO`, `Amazon PPC`, `Amazon FBA`).
 - `slug`: A unique slug for the course, used in the URL.

+### ArticleModule Component

+The `ArticleModule` component is responsible for displaying article content within a module.
+It fetches the article content based on the `contentSlug` prop and renders it.

+#### Functionality

+- Fetches article content from the `/api/academy-article/[slug]` endpoint.
+- Displays the article content.

+#### Props

+- `contentSlug`: The slug of the article to display.